mantidproject/mantid/dev-docs/source/BatchWidget/Internals/CellBasedViewProperties.rst

 ##############

-This header contains an enumeration of the per-cell attributes which are not members of :code:`QStandardItem`, this enumeration starts at :code:`Qt::UserRole + 1`.
-Qt has a built in mechanism for extending the per-cell view attributes which is what we use here.
+This header contains an enumeration of the per-cell attributes which are not members of :code:`QStandardItem`.
+This enumeration starts at :code:`Qt::UserRole + 1`.
+Qt has a built in mechanism for extending the per-item view attributes which we use here.

 Two significant functions defined in this file are :code:`applyCellPropertiesToItem` and :code:`extractCellPropertiesFromItem`.
 These functions are used to save the property values from the